-NOTE: Disregard any arrow on the housing; it is not used.

-- 1. From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess sealant (Figure 3). - 2.
-From inside the hull, slide the washer onto the housing.
+- From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess marine sealant (Figure 3).
+Align the arrow on the flange of the housing to point forward toward the bow.
+If the sensor is not installed on the centerline of the boat, angle the housing slightly toward the centerline to align it with the water flow. - From inside the hull, slide the washer onto the housing.
+Aluminum hull less than 6mm (1/4") thick-Use an additional rubbery, fiberglass, or plastic washer.
+Never use bronze because electrolytic corrosion will occur.
+Never use wood because it will swell, possibly fracturing the plastic housing. - Screw the hull nut in place being sure the arrow on the flange of the housing is still positioned forward toward the bow.
+Plastic housing-Do not clamp tightly on the wrenching flats, possibly causing the housing to fracture.

-Stainless steel housing in a metal hull-Be sure the washer contacts the hull.
-Do not tighten the hull nut with the washer against the isolation bushing, as the housing will not be firmly installed.
-If necessary, sand the isolation bushing until the washer rests against the hull.

-3. Screw the hull nut in place.

-Plastic housing-Do not clamp tightly possibly causing the housing to fracture.

 Plastic hull nut-Hand tighten only.
 Do not over tighten.
-Metal hull nut-Tighten with slip-joint pliers.
+Bronze hull nut-Tighten with slip-joint pliers.

-Cored fiberglass hull-Do not over tighten, crushing the hull.
-Wood hull-Allow wood to swell before tightening the hull nut.
+Cored Fiberglass Hull-Do not over tighten, crushing the hull.
+Wood hull-Allow the wood to swell before tightening the nut.

 - 4. Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the sensor. - 5.
 All the O-rings must be intact and well lubricated to make a watertight seal.
-After the marine sealant cures, inspect the O-rings on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied (Figure 5).
-Be sure the YELLOW O-ring is in place near the top.
-Also lubricate the bore of the housing above the valve. - The insert must be fully inserted into the housing and the cap nut screwed on completely to make a watertight seal (Figure 3).
-Slide the insert into the housing with the arrow on the top pointing forward toward the bow. - 7.
+After the marine sealant cures, inspect the O-rings on the insert (replace if necessary) and lubricate them with the silicone lubricant supplied. - 6.
+Slide the insert into the housing with the arrow on the top pointing forward toward the bow.
+Be sure the insert is fully inserted into the housing.
 Screw the cap nut several turns until the threads are engaged.
-Being sure the arrow on the top of the insert and the cable exit are pointing forward toward the bow, continue to tighten the cap nut completely.
+The arrow on the top of the insert, the cable exit, and the arrow on the housing flange will all be aligned.
+Continue to tighten the cap nut completely for a watertight seal.
 Be careful not to rotate the housing and disturb the sealant.
 Hand tighten only.
-Do not over tighten. - Always attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.
+Do not over tighten. - 7.
+Always attach the safety wire to prevent the insert from backing out in the unlikely event that the cap nut fails or is screwed on incorrectly.

 Plastic housing-Attach the safety wire to one eye in the hull nut.
-Keeping the wire taut throughout, lead the wire in a counterclockwise direction and thread it through one eye in the cap nut.
+Keeping the wire taut throughout, lead the wire in a counterclockwise direction.
+Thread it through one eye in the cap nut.
 Thread the wire through the eye a second time.
 Then lead the wire through the eye in the insert.
 Twist the wire securely to itself.

-Metal housing-Wrap one end of the safety wire tightly around the housing and twist it together with the long end.
+Bronze housing-Wrap one end of the safety wire tightly around the housing and twist it together with the long end.
 Keeping the wire taut throughout, lead the wire straight up and through one eye in the cap nut.
 Thread the wire through the eye a second time.
 Then lead the wire counterclockwise and through the eye in the insert.
 Twist the wire securely to itself.